-Show-stopping Blackberry Salad is brimming with juicy blackberries(of course!), sweet candied pecans, crisp pears, salty feta cheese, and a homemade creamy poppy seed dressing.
+Blackberry Salad is a flavor-packed favorite with juicy blackberries, candied pecans, crisp pears, and tangy feta, all tossed in a creamy poppy seed dressing.

 Blackberry Salad